- Childcare, early education, and K-12 programs vary by state.

 Elementary and Secondary Education (K-12)

-- School Lunch: The nationwide universal free school program ended.
-Students may still be eligible for free lunch if they attend a school covered by the Community Eligibility Provision.
-Individual students may also qualify for free lunch because their household gets food assistance (SNAP), financial assistance (TANF), or tribal assistance (FDPIR); or by meeting the requirements for their state’s National School Lunch Program.
+- School Lunch: Students qualify for free lunch if their household gets food assistance (SNAP), financial assistance (TANF), or tribal assistance (FDPIR); by meeting the requirements for their state’s National School Lunch Program; or by attending a school that is covered by the Community Eligibility Provision.

 - Special Education: At no cost, a student with a disability can request an IEP or 504 Plan to make sure their school is meeting their unique needs.